Depression

 What is depression?

-A mental health disorder characterized by persistent feelings of sadness and loss of interest.
+Depression is a mental health condition characterized by persistent feelings of sadness and loss of interest.

 What are the symptoms of depression?